arista-netdevops-community/atd-avd/DEMO.md

 * Move devices to their respective container
 * Create configlet per device and bind to devices.

-Change control remains on user's side as it is a safer approach for production even if we can configure AVD to automatically apply changes for lab purposes.
+Change control remains on user's side as it's a safer approach for production even if we can configure AVD to automatically apply changes for lab purposes.

 Create the Change Control and Execute all pending tasks.
-This will take 5-6 minutes as the management IP address is moved on all nodes from the default to MGMT VRF, and CVP needs to reflect this change.

 ![CloudVision Topology for AVD](./docs/imgs/atd-topo-avd.png)